NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

         20 watt / hour * day * siderealyear = 168.54325 micro g
 ```
  * I am 65.5 years old.
 (1960 - 2026)
- * At ~0.17  (168.5 micro g) mg mass per year, I have burned the equivelent of ~11.04 mg of mass with just my brain in 65 years.
+ * At ~0.17  (168.5 μg) mg mass per year, I have burned the equivalent of ~11.04 mg of mass with just my brain in 65 years.
- * Most of that energy scavanged from the solar gradiant was spent in fighting enthropy, the second law.
+ * Most of that energy scavenged from the solar gradiant was spent in fighting entropy, the second law.
  * Was it all worth it? :blush:

  ```bash